 Generally, there are three options to remove Python from a Mac.
-You can do this using the Terminal command line, use a special uninstaller for Python, or manually find and remove Python support files for its complete removal.
-Some users face issues when trying to get rid of the Python package.
+You can do this using the Terminal command line, use a special uninstaller, or manually find and remove its support files for its complete removal.
+Some users face issues when trying to get rid of the software package.
 Read this step-by-step guide on how to safely uninstall Python on your Mac and prevent any issues.

 What is Python?

 Python is an extremely simple and flexible language that allows developers to effectively solve the problems of scripting, rapid prototyping, and research programming.
-Python began to be developed in the late eighties by the employees of the Dutch National Research Institute of Mathematics and Computer Science Guido van Rossum.
-Today, the support for Python is carried out by a team of developers of the same institution.
+The software began to be developed in the late eighties by the employees of the Dutch National Research Institute of Mathematics and Computer Science Guido van Rossum.
+Today, the support for the software is carried out by a team of developers of the same institution.

 Python is used not only by IT professionals, developers, and engineers but also by people involved in data mining and analytics in the field of Big Data.

 Please note, Apple pre-installed and provided Python 2.7 in Mac OS X 10.8.
-If you use older versions of the Mac operating system but downloaded a new version of Python 3 from its official website, then you should be careful when trying to uninstall the program.
+If you use older versions of the Mac operating system but downloaded a new version 3 of the app from its official website, then you should be careful when trying to uninstall the program.

-Never modify or delete a folder named Python and any files related to the pre-installed Python by Apple.
+Never modify or delete a folder named Python and any files related to the pre-installed version by Apple.

 How to uninstall Python 3 manually

-- First, quit the application and close all running processes of Python in the background.
+- First, quit the application and close all its running processes in the background.
 This step is very important for a safe deletion of the program.

 - Also, we recommend that you open Activity Monitor and check whether some processes are still active.
-Click the “x” button to close the Python processes.
+Click the “x” button to close the app processes.

 - Now we’ve come closer to the last important step – to find and remove all the service files Python has created while you were using it.
 The service files are stored in the Library folder.